Path-conditioned Reinforcement Learning-based Local Planning for Long-Range Navigation: Methodology

-where $\theta_t$ is the body inclination and $\theta_{\text{safe}}$ a safety threshold.
 To encourage opportunistic deviation from suboptimal or noisy reference paths, we introduce an additional shortcut reward $r_t^{\text{shortcut}}$.
 A shortcut is identified when the agent’s progress along the reference path exceeds a threshold of the total path length within a single simulation timestep.
 When this condition is met, a positive reward is granted, explicitly reinforcing behaviors that bypass unnecessary detours suggested by the reference path.
 Formally, the shortcut reward is defined as:

 It indicates whether a shortcut event occurred at timestep $t$, $\Delta p$ denotes the progress in percent along the path between two consecutive time steps, $\epsilon$ denotes the threshold at which we consider a shortcut, and $\alpha_4$ is a scalar weight controlling the influence of the shortcut reward.